PowerPoint Accessibility

 Accessibility Checker

 Microsoft PowerPoint provides a built-in accessibility checker that reviews your presentation for accessibility issues.
-To use this checker, click on the Review tab (in the top ribbon), and select Accessibility Checker.
+To use this checker, click on the "Review" tab (in the top ribbon), and select ”Check Accessibility”.

-A sidebar will pull up with the results.
-You can click on any of the recommended fixes for instructions on how to fix the problem.
+A sidebar will open with a list of accessibility errors.
+You can click on any of the errors for instructions on how to fix the problem.

 Alternative Text